QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Related Work

+Turning to works on quantum algorithms that specifically address language related problems (without employing the kind of model that this present work does) \shortciteA{bausch2021quantum} utilise Grover search to achieve superpolynomial speedups for the parsing problem, \shortciteA{wiebe2019quantum} use quantum annealing to solve problems for general context-free languages and \shortciteA{RAMESH2003103} provide quantum speedups for string-matching which is relevant for language recognition.
+Furthermore, in \shortcite{gallego2019language} parse trees are interpreted as an information-coarse-graining of tensor networks and it is also proposed that they can be instantiated as quantum circuits.
+To the best of our knowledge, any known quantum algorithm on language related problems with a proven speedup, including those listed above, is not implementable on today's NISQ technology.

+Works that are not concerned with an implementation on quantum hardware, but study classical models for natural language that may be seen as inspired by certain aspects of the mathematical formalism of quantum theory are abundant, but peacemeal.
+See, for instance, \shortcite{basile-tamburini-2017-towards} and \shortcite{ChenEtAl_2021_QuantumlanguageModel}.
+While not directly related to NLP, it is worth noting that there also is a lot of interesting work on quantum neural networks, see, for example \shortcite{GUPTA2001355,qnn}.

-Recently, \citet{meichanetzidis2020grammaraware} provided for the first time a proof of concept that practical QNLP is in principle possible in the NISQ era, by managing to run and optimize on a NISQ device a classifier using a dataset of 16 artificial short sentences.
-The current work is a natural next step, presenting for the first time two NLP experiments of medium scale on quantum hardware.
+Finally, the more specific context of this work, combining all of the above mentioned directions, is \emph{compositional QNLP} -- understood as approaches to a quantum implementation of NLP models in the spirit of the \textsc{DisCoCat} model.
+For an introduction to this model see Section~\ref{sec:discocat}.
+The early theoretical work by \shortciteA{Zeng2016} leverages the \textsc{DisCoCat} model to obtain a quadratic speedup for a sentence classification task.
+While, again, the proposed algorithm in that work requires technology that is currently not available, such as `quantum RAM', subsequent theoretical work \shortcite{coecke2020foundations} lays the foundation for implementations specifically on currently available NISQ devices.
+Furthermore, in \shortcite{O_Riordan_2020} a \textsc{DisCoCat}-inspired workflow is introduced along with experimental results obtained by classical simulation. \shortciteA{meichanetzidis2020grammaraware} provided for the first time a proof of concept that practical QNLP is in principle possible in the NISQ era, by managing to run and optimize on a NISQ device a classifier using a dataset of 16 artificial short sentences.
+This current work is a natural next step, presenting for the first time two NLP experiments of medium scale (given the quantum computing context) on quantum hardware.